Ferrari 488

 The Ferrari 488 (Type F142M) is a mid-engine sports car produced by the Italian automobile manufacturer Ferrari.
 The car replaced the 458, being the first mid-engine Ferrari to use a turbocharged V8 since the F40.
 It was succeeded by the Ferrari F8.

 The car is powered by a 3.9-litre twin-turbocharged V8 engine, smaller in displacement but generating a higher power output than the 458's naturally aspirated engine.
 The 488 GTB was named "The Supercar of the Year 2015" by car magazine Top Gear, as well as becoming Motor Trend's 2017 "Best Driver's Car".
 Jeremy Clarkson announced the 488 Pista as his 2019 Supercar of the Year.
-The 488 was succeeded by the F8 Tributo in February 2019.

 Specifications

 Engine

 The 488 GTB is powered by a 3902 cc (488 cc per cylinder, thus the name) all-aluminium dry sump unit of the Ferrari F154 V8 engine family.
 Turbocharged with two parallel ball-bearing twin-scroll turbochargers supplied by IHI/Honeywell and two air-to-air intercoolers, the turbine wheels are made of low-density TiAl alloy often used in jet engines to reduce inertia and resist high temperatures within the turbocharger.
 The engine generates a power output of 670 PS at 8,000 rpm and 760 Nm of torque at 3,000 rpm.
 This results in a specific power output of 126.3 kW per litre and specific torque output of 194.8 Nm per litre, both records for a Ferrari automobile.